1100 Creedmoor Avenue, Pittsburgh, PA 15226

 depression that cast millions from the prosperity of the 1920's into the

 unemployment and food shortages.
-Father Quinn's dream of building a large
+Father Quinn's dream of building a new church

-church to replace the one on the ground floor of the school building had to be
+to replace the ground-floor sanctuary in the school had to be set aside.

 One of the First Grade classed during the